An Efficient Deep Learning Framework for Brain Stroke Diagnosis Using Computed Tomography Images

 Additionally, they applied Explainable AI (XAI) methods like SHAP, attention mapping, and LIME to provide trustworthy and reasonable predictions and assure clinical relevance.
 They evaluated the model using BrSCTHD-2023 dataset and the Kaggle brain stroke dataset.
 The proposed ViT-LSTM model performed the best with 94.55\% accuracy with layer normalization and 92.22\% accuracy without layer normalization using BrSCTHD-2023 dataset.
 Besides, it achieved 96.61\% accuracy on the Kaggle dataset.
-Despite this, the hybrid ViT-LSTM model requires higher computational cost, making real-time deployment in clinical settings more challenging. \textit{I. Tahyudin et al.} \cite{tahyudin2025high} developed a deep learning model incorporating Convolutional Block Attention Module (CBAM) with ResNet18 to classify stroke in brain CT images.
-They used a publicly available dataset containing 2501 brain CT images from patients, with 950 neurological stroke instances and 1551 healthy, non-stroke instances.
-The CBAM-ResNet18 model outperformed the standard ResNet18 model with 95\% validation accuracy.
-It also obtained an AUC score of 0.99, demonstrating its capability to classify the stroke and non-stroke samples well.
-Regardless of its outstanding performance, it has some drawbacks, such as generalization issues and limited data size.
+Despite this, the hybrid ViT-LSTM model requires higher computational cost, making real-time deployment in clinical settings more challenging.